microsoft/vscode-eslint/README.md

 This extension contributes the following variables to the [settings](https://code.visualstudio.com/docs/customization/userandworkspace):

 - `eslint.enable`: enable/disable eslint.
 Is enabled by default.
+- `eslint.provideLintTask`: whether the extension contributes a lint task to lint a whole workspace folder.
 - `eslint.packageManager`: controls the package manager to be used to resolve the ESLint library.
 This has only an influence if the ESLint library is resolved globally.
 Valid values are `"npm"` or `"yarn"`.
 - `eslint.options`: options to configure how eslint is started using the [ESLint CLI Engine API](http://eslint.org/docs/developer-guide/nodejs-api#cliengine).
 Defaults to an empty option bag.
   An example to point to a custom `.eslintrc.json` file is: